Tsunghao-C/Common-Course/philosophers/README.md

 6. ~~Need to add MUTEX on EVERY Variable in the struct that could be updated over time!!!~~
 7. ~~Fixed data race on printf (STDOUT) and checking setting.dead and setting.last_meal~~
 8. ~~Use Helgrind to check if there is any thread errors~~
 9. Find out why using helgrind the philo won't work properly.
+(Looks like usleep is not functioning well when calling valgrind)

 ## Objective